FatemehShokrollahiMoghadam/MachineLearning2024/Mini_Project_1/README.md

 # **📘 Mini Project 1**

 ## **📖 Project Overview**
 Welcome to the first Machine Learning Mini Project.
-This project involves implementing and evaluating various machine learning and regression models on different datasets.
-The project is divided into 3 questions, each focusing on different aspects of data analysis and modeling.
+This mini project involves implementing and evaluating various machine learning and regression models on different datasets.
+The mini project is divided into 3 questions, each focusing on different aspects of data analysis and modeling.
 This part includes the code, datasets, and reports for the mini-project.
 Detailed instructions and requirements for each part are provided below.

 ### **🔗 Link:**
 - [Google Drive Link](https://drive.google.com/drive/folders/1J257gP6OFWAWBdwDVx3DuEpFa299DFbz?usp=sharing)